sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 ## Task 1: Introduction

-This module will have you:
+This room will have you:
 * Running your very first commands in an interactive Linux machine in your browser
 * Teaching you some essential commands used to interact with the file system
 * Introduce you to how users and groups work on Linux (and what this means for us as penetration testers)